Hotels close.

 Capri Town · Founded 1947

-Capri's iconic jewelry house, family-owned since 1947.
-The signature Campanella charm — a tiny coral or gold bell — has been worn by everyone from Jackie O to contemporary collectors.
+Capri's iconic jewelry house, co-founded in 1947 by Pietro Capuano and Salvatore Aprea on Via Camerelle and run today by Aprea's heirs (Gabriele, Maria Elena, Costanza).
+The signature Campanella charm — a tiny coral or gold bell — traces back to a 1944 peace bell Capuano made for FDR; the boutique was a favourite of Audrey Hepburn, Grace Kelly, Jackie Kennedy and Greta Garbo through the 1950s and '60s.
 Each piece is handcrafted in Naples; vintage capsule collections are sometimes available if you ask the archivist.

 Vibrant, unmistakably local, the kind of beach-resort wear that's been dressing Amalfi's regulars for half a century.
 Cotton, linen, embroidered kaftans, the kind of pieces that look like a costume in New York and exactly right on a Praiano terrace.
 Open daily; mob it before lunch or you'll wait.